bhegde8/team1/Projects/P1/README.md

 ## Instructions on running code

-* A section on how to run the code from the command line
-  * include a code block
+To start, run and compile the following files using the following commands:

+javac -cp "src/" src/*.java
+java -cp "src/" StartMenu

 ## Function & Test descriptions